mdoug/mdoug.github.io/_posts/2014-03-31-welcome-to-jekyll.markdown

 Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll's GitHub repo][jekyll-gh].

+---

+Ok, it's  Malcolm, I guess I should delete this page, but I'm going to leave it till I know what I'm doing....

 [jekyll-gh]: https://github.com/mojombo/jekyll
 [jekyll]:    http://jekyllrb.com